mahito-0/Software-Engineering/README.md

 ---

 ## 🤝 Contributing
 We welcome contributions from developers, designers, and community members.
-To contribute, please follow the standard GitHub flow:
+To contribute, please open an issue first to discuss what you would like to change.
+After that, please follow the standard GitHub flow:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/your-feature-name`).